 What does it cost to participate?
 The course is free for all registered incoming undergraduate students.
-All readings and other materials will be provided for free.
+In addition, all readings and other materials will be provided for free.

 What do I need in order to participate?
-Students will need access to the internet for course materials and to participate in discussion groups.
+Students will need access to the internet for course materials and to participate in discussion groups for the summer sessions.

 When does the course start and end?
 The course begins the week of August 14 and concludes the week of Sept.
 3.

 Will I earn college credit for this course?
 Yes!
 This course is worth 2.0 credits towards the 180 required for graduation.
 To receive the two credits for this course, you will need to complete all course assignments and participate in the full course.
 The course does not fulfill any Core or major requirements.

 How is the course graded?
 There is no letter grade for the course.
 Students who satisfy course expectations, including completion of all assignments and participation in discussions, will receive two elective credits.
 These will appear on your transcription as “CR.”
 CR credits do not affect your GPA.

 When will the credits appear on my transcript?
-Credits will appear at the end of fall quarter 2020.
+Credits will appear at the end of Fall Quarter 2022.